Nationality: French

 Number: 10

-Strengths: Qualifying pace, experience in the midfield, great occasional highs, setups
+Strengths: Qualifying pace, midfield experience, great occasional highs

-Weaknesses: Goes into bad streaks, makes mistakes under pressure
+Weaknesses: Race pace, loses motivation at times, makes mistakes under pressure

 Strongest tracks: Brazil, Mexico, Monaco, Azerbaijan